 Soon after this I was taken on as a researcher and parliamentary aide by Graham Stringer MP, then government minister and whip.
 In 2002 winning election as a London Councillor, I went on in my first year to win election to the Cabinet and on Labour’s National Parliamentary Panel.
-Hardly grounds for a tabloid story let alone a household name like David Prescott, Hugh Grant or Sienna Miller.
+Hardly grounds for a tabloid story let alone a household name like John Prescott, Hugh Grant or Sienna Miller.

 It’s certainly been a sobering experience taking on a power monolith like NGN, but I’m glad I stood up to the ‘Dirty Digger’ and played my part in challenging the Prime Minister, when campaign group Hacked Off organised a private meeting with myself and David Cameron last November in Westminster, the week before Leveson reported.